iisc-seal/droidracer/readme-droidRacer.txt

    truncated trace.
 Trace seen may shoot up the limit by a couple of operations as coordination has to be brought between multiple threads to stop trace generation. specified number of events will still be triggered before the test run exits.
+   If you do not want to prematurely truncate the trace set this line to 0.

    E.g:
    com.android.music